vnc/conductor/README.md

 ## About

 Conductor is a simple node.js web service to create, start, stop, and terminate EC2 instances.
 Conductor also allows you to define your own actions to perform on success and/or failure of the EC2 API request.
+For instance you can do an authorization check on 'user.bob' before allowing an instance to be started.
+And you could then log the fact that an instance was started by 'user.bob' after the request has completed.

 ## Dependencies